 - Data Management and Documentation – Because data is unsiloed, MRP software can analyze a multitude of processes to provide insights and help develop improvement strategies.
-This includes the ability to analyze on time orders, late orders, late Pos, manufacturing performance, on time delivery status and can even help companies improve overall equipment efficiency (OEE), sales orders, and cash flow.
+This includes the ability to analyze on-time orders, late orders, late POs, manufacturing performance, on time delivery status and can even help companies improve overall equipment effectiveness (OEE), sales orders, and cash flow.

 - Time Savings – Because MRP software automates many processes previously done by staff, it can result in a time saving for the company.
 This includes not only task specific functions within departments, but interdepartmental tasks as well, saving both time and reducing errors.

 Best Practices for SMBs Using MRP Software